Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \section{Multimodal Learning in Medical Applications}

-In the following section, we reintroduce the five common multimodal problems addressed in Section 1 and the state of the field in each.
-The subcategories of each challenge are summarized in Figure \ref{fig:figure2c}.
+In the following section, we reintroduce the five common challenges in multimodal ML addressed in Section 1 and discuss modern approaches to each challenge as applied to image-based biomedicine.
+The taxonomical subcategories of Representation and Fusion are summarized in Figure \ref{fig:figure2}, while those for Translation, Alignment and Co-learning are summarized in Figure \ref{fig:figure3}.
 A table of relevant works by the challenge addressed and data types used are given in Table 1.